 Health Benefits Enrollment

 UMB participates in the State of Maryland health benefits plans.
-New employees have 60 calendar days from their original date of employment to enroll in a health care plan for yourself and eligible dependents.
 Please visit the State of Maryland Employee Health Benefits Division website for additional details on the benefit options available to you.
-When you enroll, you must complete the following documents:

 To enroll in health benefits:

 - Find your SPS ID (Your W# and temporary password will be emailed to you, typically within your first 30 days of employment) so that you can login.